- humongous (adj.)

 - hunker (v.)

-- "to squat, crouch," 1720, Scottish, of uncertain origin, possibly from a Scandinavian source, cf. Old Norse huka "to crouch," hoka, hokra "to crawl."
+- "to squat, crouch," 1720, Scottish, of uncertain origin, possibly from a Scandinavian source such as Old Norse huka "to crouch," hoka, hokra "to crawl."
 Hunker down, Southern U.S. dialectal phrase, popularized c.1965, from northern British hunker "haunch."
 Related: Hunkered; hunkering.

 - hunky-dory (adj.)